Components

 Behavior

 In-page alerts do not dismiss automatically.
-They persist on the page until the user dismisses them or takes action that resolves the notification.
+They persist until the user dismisses them or takes action that resolves the notification.

 A small “x” in the top right corner is used to dismiss inline notifications.
-Including the close button is optional and should not be included if it is critical for a user to read or interact with the notification.
+The close button is optional and should not be included if it is critical for a user to read or interact with the notification.

 Mouse

 A user can close a dismissible notification by clicking the close x.
-Users can trigger a button or CTA link by clicking anywhere within the button container.
+Users can trigger a button or call-to-action link by clicking anywhere within the button container.

 Keyboard

-Users can trigger a button or CTA link by pressing Enter or Space while the button has focus.
+Users can trigger a button or call-to-action link by pressing enter or space while the button has focus.
 For actionable notifications, the action gets focus first.
-Use Tab to move between action and the close x.
-To close notifications, press Enter or Space while the close x has focus or use the Esc key.
+Use tab to move between action and the close x.
+To close notifications, press enter or space while the close x has focus, or use the esc key.